postmanlabs/postman-code-examples/README.md

 # postman-code-examples

-This repository contains example applications built using Postman Code.
-Specifically, these applications were created by connecting the Postman MCP Server, `code` toolset, to a coding agent.
+This repository contains examples of using Postman Code.
+Each example was created by connecting the Postman MCP Server, `code` toolset, to a coding agent.

 These examples aim to show how you can accomplish a few fundamental things with Postman Code: